 - Tone deafness.
 According to The Millennial Impact Report, coming of age seeing the collapse of an economy means they are socially aware and conscious of corporate and social responsibilities and will have a cynical approach to your brand if it comes across as capitalizing on their activism.

 - Mobile technology opens new opportunities for research.
 We obviously have already caught up with this, and you should too.
 You can easily gather consumer insights on the go, with short and sweet surveys aimed at profiled targets.

-– There is a place for qualitative research.
-Using open-ended questions to ask for personal opinions or experiences has been frowned on as not having scalability and being too time-consuming in the past.
-But with algorithms that will find patterns and analyse the unstructured data for you, it can give you consumer insights you hadn’t had available before.
+- There is a place for qualitative research.
+Using open-ended questions to ask for personal opinions or experiences has been frowned upon as not having scalability and being too time-consuming in the past.
+But with algorithms that will find patterns and analyze the unstructured data for you, it can give you consumer insights you hadn’t had available before.
 Younger generations are actually said to be more interactive with brands, so they respond positively to personal approaches regarding their opinion.
 They want to be heard.

 - Social Media is all about community.
 Do you understand the communities formed around your product or industry, and have you identified the key players within it?
 You should be identifying the voices and influences that are defining your sector, and engaging with them directly.